alessiorubicini/alessiorubicini.github.io/filmmaker.md

 A web series for the University of Camerino 2022/23 communication campaign which tells new students about life within the university.
 Project realized as part of the Communication and Digital Marketing course of prof. Ugo Esposito.

 ### [📹 iPhone 11 Cinematic: Rocca dei Borgia](https://www.youtube.com/watch?v=nlZNdY7Bsfs)
+A short cinematic video shot with my iPhone 11 at Rocca dei Borgia, in Camerino (Italy).

 ### [📹 iPhone 11 Cinematic: Marina di Porto San Giorgio](https://www.youtube.com/watch?v=HQ8STSCV0KM)
+A short cinematic video shot with my iPhone 11 at Porto San Giorgio (Italy).